-The survey and focus group results were merged with the research and data to identify major
+The survey and focus group results were merged with the research and data to identify major and secondary themes.
+Unanimously the need for affordable housing was identified as a key

 - Housing Quality including the maintenance and repairs as well as social supports and amenities that meet the resident's needs. - Civic Infrastructure the need to address gaps in services or services in relation to population density - Specific housing types and styles such as housing for seniors, accessible housing, transitional housing and housing/services for the homeless population.